alinex/alinex.github.io/code.md

 in the NPM download package.
 So no need to worry if you aren't familiar with CoffeeScript.

-To get more information about the code style and development guidelines see the [General docs](http://alinex.github.io/node-alinex/).
+To get more information about the code, style and development guidelines see the [General docs](http://alinex.github.io/node-alinex/).

 <div class="row modules">